 All of that being said, let’s take a look at a typical day at Epcot and figure out the best way to go about hitting all the attractions that you want.
 Obviously if there are some (especially high wait time) things that you don’t want to do, you can skip that and free up a whole bunch of time for yourself.
 I’ll assume that you at least want to experience all of these rides one time, which is certainly doable on most days.

 A lot has changed in recent months with Epcot, more than any of the other parks.
-It is currently undergoing a years long transformation that isn't yet complete, but there have been a couple of new additions in recent months that will draw guests.
+It just recently finished its yearslong renovation, and there have been a couple of new additions in recent months that will draw guests.
 Epcot is starting to have the problem that Hollywood Studios has, which is a top heavy lineup.
-I typically don't recommend purchasing Genie+ for Epcot, though my mind has been changing on that since our recent trip.
+I typically don't recommend purchasing LLMP for Epcot, though my mind has been changing on that since our recent trip.
 If you're going in a somewhat busy time, this might be your best bet.
+That will be discussed more below.

 The newest and biggest attraction at Epcot is Guardians of the Galaxy: Cosmic Rewind.
 This is a draw on the level of Flight of Passage or Rise of the Resistance and will be the longest line in the park for years to come.
 On the bright side (?), as of now, this is a moot point.
 You CAN'T ride Guardians via standby.
-Your only options are virtual queue or Individual Lightning Lane (ILL), both of which go live at 7:00 a.m.
+Your only options are virtual queue or LLSP.
+The VQ goes live at 7:00 a.m., where now you can purchase the LLSP in advance (either three or seven days, depending on whether you are staying on or off property).
 There are times when these fill up quickly, but lately there has been availability for over an hour after the virtual queue opens up.
 Start with that strategy rather than paying.
 If you happen to miss out, there is at least one other virtual queue window at 1:00 p.m.
 Either way, if you get it, you have a one hour window to experience it.
 You don't have to plan your day around it (at least not yet - once it goes to standby, it will require a lot of strategy).
+Since Guardians has been open for a few months but is still using the VQ, you should be able to secure a boarding group either in the 7:00 or 1:00 drops.
+I don't recommend a LLSP purchase for this one as long as the VQ is active.

 When you're finished with Soarin’ early, the next logical thing to do would be Living With The Land considering it's literally right next door.
 This ride often has little to no wait time, but there's no reason to come back to it later when you are right there.
 Journey Into Imagination is another easy one to pick up if you're headed into World Showcase, as you have to pass that building on the way up there and often has a low wait time.
 If you managed to do Frozen earlier, stopping at the next pavilion over (Mexico) and doing the Gran Fiesta Tour would be a good idea; if not, this is a good time to do this one as well, since it also has a typically low wait time.

-The last big thing to fit in your day would be the nighttime spectacular at Epcot, Harmonious.
+The last big thing to fit in your day would be the nighttime spectacular at Epcot, which is currently Luminous the Symphony of Us (and hopefully will be for a long time to come, as the show is quite good, and a big improvement upon Harmonious, which had been there previously).
 This is one good reason to eat a late dinner in World Showcase, as you’ll already be on that end of the park and have easier access to a good viewing spot around the lagoon.
 Most of the best spots fill up about an hour before the show starts, but if you’d rather not wait, there are plenty of good spots around World Showcase where you can still see the fireworks if not a head on shot at the central screen.

-Conversely, if you don’t want to watch Harmonious, this is probably a great time to finally fit in Frozen or Remy, as a disproportionate number of guests will be watching the show.
-Or you can position yourself near the entrance to World Showcase (on the Mexico side) to make a quick beeline for Test Track once Harmonious ends (but be warned – Showcase Plaza at the entrance to World Showcase will be where the largest contingent of guests watching Harmonious are congregating.
+Conversely, if you don’t want to watch Luminous, this is probably a great time to finally fit in Frozen or Remy, as a disproportionate number of guests will be watching the show.
+Or you can position yourself near the entrance to World Showcase (on the Canada side) to make a quick beeline for Soarin' once Luminous ends (but be warned – Showcase Plaza at the entrance to World Showcase will be where the largest contingent of guests watching the show are congregating.
 This could make for a bottle neck if you’re not quick enough to leave).

 Nighttime is my favorite time at Epcot, so once done with everything, I would take a leisurely stroll back to the front of the park, taking in the sights and sounds.
 Spaceship Earth looks incredible at night, and can give you plenty of great photo opportunities.
 With the exception of the headliner attractions, you can probably drop in and hit anything else you missed or wanted to do again.
 Hopefully this guide helps you have your best day possible at Epcot!